pingcap/docs-cn/user-account-management.md

 You can create TiDB accounts in two ways:

 - By using the standard account-management SQL statements intended for creating accounts and establishing their privileges, such as `CREATE USER` and `GRANT`.
 - By manipulating the privilege tables directly with statements such as `INSERT`, `UPDATE`, or `DELETE`.
+It is not recommended to use this method to create accounts, because it might lead to incomplete updates.

-It is recommended to use the account-management statements, because manipulating the privilege tables directly can lead to incomplete updates.
 You can also create accounts by using third party GUI tools.

 {{< copyable "sql" >}}